 The planners and speakers/content providers for this enduring material have declared no affiliation or financial interest: Lillian Meacham, MD; Rebecca Lewis MPH; Brooke Cherven, RN, PhD; Briana Patterson, MD; Swati Elchuri, MD; Thuy Bui, MD; Anthony Cooley, MD; Ashley Izydore Euler, CMP; Stacy Anderson

 This educational activity does not necessarily reflect the views, opinions, policies or procedures of Children's Healthcare of Atlanta, its staff or its representatives.
 Children's cannot and does not assume any responsibility for the use, misuse or misapplication of any information provided.

-In order to meet regulatory requirements that allow Children's to provide a limited amount of non-monetary compensation to physicians, we must note your participation in this online CME at a value of $10 per credit.
+In order for Children’s to meet Stark Law regulatory requirements that allow Children’s to provide a limited amount of non-monetary compensation to physicians, we must note your participation in this CME activity at a value of $25 per credit hour.
 This amount will be applied to your non-monetary compensation allowance.
-No action is required on your part.
+No action is required on your part and you will be notified if you are nearing the limit by the physician education team.
+The total non-monetary compensation allowed for 2020 is $423.
 Thank you for your interest in the CME opportunities.